 Dramatic Irony: The scene shot from Ben Grimm's POV, when he wakes up after being hit by the cosmic storm.
 Everyone watching the film knows he turns into the Thing, so when Johnny Storm says, "Everyone else is fine." we think we know what's wrong with Ben.
 Then it turns out that Johnny is making fun of Ben's human looks.

-Johnny Storm: I'm sorry, but the doctors just couldn't do anything to fix your face.
+Johnny Storm: Unfortunately, the doctors just couldn't do anything to fix your face.

 Dysfunction Junction: At least in the comics they never came into actually trying to hurt each other...